orsonteodoro/gcf2/README.md

 Manual inspection is required for this kind of error.
 The stall could be caused by a missing symbol problem.

+### Checking for broken stripped shared-libs

+The script `find-broken-so-stripping.sh` has been provided to scan for unloadable libs as a result of stripping.
+These packages require `no-strip.conf` if a list of libs are not able to be produced with `lld`.

 ## Required re-emerges

 If any of the undefined symbols is encountered, it requires a rebuild: